cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 #### Bond your `nym-node`

-Now it is time to [bond](https://nym.com/docs/operators/nodes/nym-node/bonding) your `nym-node`.
-As a firt step execute:

 The next step is to [bond](https://nym.com/docs/operators/nodes/nym-node/bonding) your `nym-node`.
 This process establishes your node's identity and secures its participation in the mixnet.
 To retrieve your node's identity key run the following command: